Transport and Delivery of Objects with a Soft Everting Robot: EXPERIMENTAL

 \section{EXPERIMENTAL}

-In this section, we perform a series of experiments to validate the above models and to show the range of object deployment tasks that a soft everting robot can carry out.
+In this section, we perform a series of experiments to validate the above analysis and to show the range of object delivery tasks that a soft everting robot can carry out.